 The BI industry has sort of casually sent the message that BI makes companies better… But the question is, once you expose something that needs attention, what next?
 As a consultant and implementer of data warehousing and BI for many years, I never really came up with a good answer…

-And here is an especially important comment:
+And here is a especially important comment:

-Even when we did everything we set out to do [in a BI/DW consulting engagement], when approaching management about the next phase of the operation, to help the client start addressing the problems with employee morale, high turnover, inventory snafus, poor customer service, etc., the response was usually something like, “Neil, aren’t you the data warehouse guy?
+Even when we did everything we set out to do [in our BI/DW consulting engagement], when approaching management about the next phase of the operation, to help the client start addressing the problems with employee morale, high turnover, inventory snafus, poor customer service, etc., the response was usually something like, “Neil, aren’t you the data warehouse guy?
 Shouldn’t we get McKinsey in here to work on that?”

-One more quote from Neil’s post:
+One more quote from Neil’s article:

 In short, if you’re involved with BI, you may have as good or even better insight into what is going on in the company, but you clearly lack the portfolio to do anything about it…